 4. Chamomile Flower Tea: Chamomile is known for its calming effects, but it can also help with bloating and indigestion.

-5. Green Tea: Green tea is a great choice for hot weather since it's naturally refreshing and has detoxifying properties.
-It's also a good source of antioxidants.
+5. Green Tea: Green tea is a great choice for hot weather since it’s naturally refreshing and has detoxifying properties.
+It’s also rich in catechins antioxidants that may boost metabolism, lower blood pressure, and support cardiovascular and immune health.

 Conclusion